 - title (str) title of the panel - height (float) relative height of the panel with respect to any other panels in a plot - xlabel (str) x-axis label - ylabel (str) y-axis label - logx (bool) plot x-axis on a logarithmic scale? - logy (bool) plot y-axis on a logarithmic scale? - stack (heppy.histostack, or None) histogram stack to plot - curves (list of heppy.histogram1d) histograms to plot as curves - bands (list of heppy.histogram1d) histograms to plot as (uncertainty) bands - points (list of heppy.histogram1d) histograms to plot as points located at the centre of each of their bins - pointshift (float) distance to shift points by horizontally to avoid overlap and improve readability.
-This functionality is poorly tested and may be broken - ylims (tuple of float, or None) can be used to manually set lower and upper y-axis limits, e.g. ylims=(0.0, 2.0) - legend_title (str) legend title heppy.make_uncertainty_breakdown(histogram, separator='', ylims=None, xlabel=", kwargs) or which the uncertainty h
+This functionality is poorly tested and may be broken - scatters (list of heppy.histogram1d) this is a bit of an oddball.
+You can use it to plot 2D scatters that aren't really histograms.
+The x-values are lower bin edges (the uppermost binedge is not used for anything) while the y-values are the areas. - ylims (tuple of float, or None) can be used to manually set lower and upper y-axis limits, e.g. ylims=(0.0, 2.0) - legend\title (str) legend title - legend\loc (whatever Matplotlib accepts for the loc keyword arg of legend) legend title - unbinned (list of tuples, each tuple has two np.arrays and a plot attribute dict) unbinned curves, given as tuple of x and y values (for matplotlib.pyplot.plot)

+'''

+heppy.make_uncertainty_breakdown(histogram, separator='', ylims=None, xlabel=", kwargs)

+'''
-@histogram: heppy.histogram object for which the uncertainty breakdown figure will be made @separator: string that separates high/low (up/down, ...) indictator from the rest of the uncertainty name, e.g.

-"jet_energy_scale__1up" and "jet_energy_scale__1down" uses the separator ""

-@ylims: may be set to a tuple/list of lower and upper y-axis limits, e.g. ylims=(0.0, 2.0) @kwargs: get passed on to make_figure()
+@histogram: heppy.histogram object for which the uncertainty breakdown figure will be made @separator: string that separates high/low (up/down, ...) indictator from the rest of the uncertainty name, e.g. "jet\energy\scale\\1up" and "jet\energy\scale\\1down" uses the separator "\\" @ylims: may be set to a tuple/list of lower and upper y-axis limits, e.g. ylims=(0.0, 2.0) @\\kwargs: get passed on to make\figure()

-4.2 3D plotting (histogram as heatmap)
+5.2 3D plotting (histogram as heatmap)